Transition of Magnetic Reconnection Regimes in Partially Ionized Plasmas: Simulation Results

 The row 2-4 of Figure 1 shows the current layer structures from selected runs.
 In this strongly neutral-dominated regime ($\chi_0=0.02$, second row), decreasing the collisionality (moving left to right) results in an increase in maximum outflow speeds and a transition in the current sheet structure, consistent with a transition from coupled to decoupled dynamics.
 At intermediate ionization ($\chi_0=0.1$, third row), structural changes are less significant.
 In the least collisional case (right panel), the early formation of secondary plasmoids becomes visible.
 In this three-fluid five-moment numerical investigation, dynamic plasmoid formation is generally more pronounced in low-collisionality or highly ionized runs during their nonlinear stages.
 For the highest ionization ($\chi_0=0.8$, bottom row), the outflow structure remains largely invariant across the range of collisionalities.
 This indicates that at high ionization fractions, the influence of ion-neutral collisions is negligible, and the system behaves similarly to the fully ionized limit.

-The scaling of peak reconnection rate versus ionization fraction or ion-neutral collisionality are drawn in Figure 2.
-Figure 2a shows the ionization dependence.
-At high collisionality (low $\lambda_{\rm mfp,in}/d_{i0}$), the reconnection rate is consistent with a scaling of $\chi_0^{1/4}$.
-As collisionality decreases, the rate transitions to a fast, ionization-independent regime characteristic of Hall-mediated reconnection.
+The scaling of peak reconnection rate versus ionization fraction or ion-neutral collisionality are drawn in Figure 2. {Figure 2a shows the ionization dependence.
+At high collisionality (low $\lambda_{\rm mfp,in}/d_{i0}$), the reconnection rate follows the qualitative trend expected from the fully coupled Sweet-Parker estimate.
+Because the available ionization range spans less than two decades and the scatter is non-negligible, the $\chi_0^{1/4}$ line in Figure~2a should be interpreted as a theoretical reference rather than a fitted or independently validated scaling.} {The slight enhancement of the \(\chi_0=0.02\) and \(0.04\) rates in the \(\lambda_{\rm mfp,in}/d_{i0}=5\) set reflects the same behavior visible in the corresponding Figure~\ref{fig:overview} rate traces, and should be viewed as quantitative scatter associated with plasmoid-mediated variability rather than a separate scaling trend.} As collisionality decreases, the rate transitions to a fast, ionization-independent regime characteristic of Hall-mediated reconnection.

 Figure 2b examines the collisionality dependence.
 Generally, weaker ion-neutral coupling (higher $\lambda_{\rm mfp,in}/d_{i0}$) enhances the reconnection rate.
 The $\lambda_{\rm mfp,in}^{1/4}$ scaling observed up to $\lambda_{\rm mfp,in}/d_{i0} \approx 5$ suggests an intermediate regime where ion-neutral friction plays a governing role.
 In the high ionization limit ($\chi_0=0.8$), the rate becomes insensitive to collisionality, consistent with the fully ionized limit.